 If you write to the debtor to say you intend to take court action against them to recover a debt, the debtor may ask their money adviser to write to the DAS Administrator to signal their intention to apply for a debt payment programme.

 The DAS Administrator will then register this moratorium on the DAS Register and Register of Insolvencies.
 Once on these registers, the debtor is protected for a period of six weeks against any creditor action.
 Therefore, during this period, you are unable to enforce payment of any debt(s).

 Regardless of whether the debtor has signalled their intention to apply to the DAS Administrator, once their application is received, they are protected against any creditor action.

-The DAS Administrator is responsible for administering DAS through a computer system called the Debt Arrangement Scheme Hub (DASH).
+- The DAS Administrator is responsible for administering DAS through a computer system called eDEN.

-Money advisers can prepare, submit and, in some cases, administer debt payment programmes using DASH.
+- Money advisers can prepare, submit and, in some cases, administer debt payment programmes using eDEN.